chenheinrich/RELIKE/README.md

   `git clone --recurse-submodules https://github.com/chenheinrich/RELIKE.git`

-- If you don't want `CosmoMC-relike` for now, just do:
+- If you don't want `CosmoMC-relike` for now, just `git clone` and if you change your mind later, use

-  `git clone https://github.com/chenheinrich/RELIKE.git` and use
+  `git submodule update --init --recursive`

-  `git submodule update --init --recursive` if you change your mind later.
+- To stay updated, use `git submodule update --remote --merge` beside `git pull`.

 ### Installing `relike`: Python Likelihood Package